Back stable Schubert calculus: Introduction

-The focus of this work is on the limits of Schubert polynomials called \defn{back stable Schubert polynomials} for $w\in S_\Z$, the group of permutations of $\Z$ moving finitely many elements.
-Two of us (T. L. and M. S.) first learned of this construction from Allen Knutson \cite{K:backstable}.
+In this work, we consider limits of Schubert polynomials called \defn{back stable Schubert polynomials} for $w\in S_\Z$, the group of permutations of $\Z$ moving finitely many elements.
+Two of us (T. L. and M. S.) first learnt of this construction from Allen Knutson \cite{K:backstable}.
 Anders Buch \cite{Bu} was also aware of how to back stabilize (double) Schubert polynomials.
 Finally, one of us (S.-J. Lee) found them on his own independently.